UPDATED: Navigating your way through the early stages of your company life cycle can be one of the most challenging times for small businesses.

 The tax advantages of being paid dividends are twofold: firstly, they’re exempt from National Insurance Contributions and secondly, they’re discretionary.
 This means they can be tailored to individual needs, subject to the company being able to afford to pay them.
 When issued, all dividend payments should be accurately recorded, with a tax notification issued.

 Salary and bonuses

 In order to achieve maximum tax efficiency, it’s wise for directors to take a minimum salary.
-For directors, the first £11,500 is Income Tax-free – and after this, you’ll pay 20 per cent on any salary up to £45,000, 40 per cent on any salary up to £150,000, and an eye-watering 45 per cent on any salary that exceeds this.
+For directors, the first £11,850 is income tax-free.
+From there, you’ll pay 20 per cent on any salary up to £46,350, 40 per cent on any salary up to £150,000, and an eye-watering 45 per cent on any salary that exceeds this.

 By keeping your salary just above the threshold of qualifying for a state pension, while keeping within a minimum tax bracket, you can get the most benefit from your wage.

 One of the most obvious and appealing ways to extract profit from your company is to pay yourself a bonus.
 In terms of benefits, this will largely depend on whether you’re receiving a cash or non-cash bonus.

 If your bonus is paid in cash or anything that can be exchanged for cash (like vouchers), this will be counted as earnings and will be subject to both PAYE and employee and employer NICs.
 For non-cash bonuses, the amount of tax will be dependent on the item in question.